Two of a Kind (American TV series)

 Two of a Kind is an American sitcom that aired on ABC as part of the network's TGIF line-up, starring Mary-Kate and Ashley Olsen in their first television series since Full House ended in 1995.
-The show aired from September 25, 1998 to July 9, 1999.
+The show aired from September 25, 1998, to July 9, 1999.

 The series was produced by Griffard/Adler Productions, Dualstar Productions, and Miller-Boyett-Warren Productions, in association with Warner Bros.
 Television.
 It was the last series to be produced by Miller-Boyett Productions prior to the company's initial shutdown in 1999.

 Premise

-Kevin Burke (Christopher Sieber) is a college professor and widower father living in Chicago, Illinois, who believes there is a scientific explanation for everything except how to control his scheming 11, then 12-year-old daughters.
+Kevin Burke (Christopher Sieber) is a college professor and widower father living in Chicago, Illinois, who believes there is a scientific explanation for everything except how to control his scheming 12-year-old daughters.
 Mary-Kate and Ashley Burke (Mary-Kate and Ashley Olsen) are twin sisters, who are complete opposites; Mary-Kate is a tomboy whose biggest interest is perfecting her jumpshot and curveball and whose worst subject in school is math.
 Ashley is a girly girl who makes straight As and dreams of a modeling career and dancing.
 Kevin's wife died prior to the series.